Jeppe High School for Girls: Prominent Old Girls

-Buildings and Facilities
+Buildings and facilities

 The school is built from red brick, unlike the boys' school which is made from stone, to save money due to the war.
 Due to the war and a flu outbreak, a ceremony was not held for the laying of the foundation.
 The east wing was built up to a third story due to an increasing number of enrolments.
 In 1956, the far east wing was completed which included science laboratories and an art room.
 Prefab classrooms were used during the enlargement of the hall and no Flower Show was held that year due to construction in the hall.
 When the hall was completed in 1959, a Japanese Maple floor was added along with gold velvet curtains.

 The west quad includes two prefabs used for the Housecraft Centre.

-The locker system was started in 1999 and followed the instalment of payphones and longer tuck-shop hours.
+The locker system was started in 1999 and followed the instalment of longer tuck-shop hours.

-Jeppe Girls' facilities include a media centre, with a library which holds about 2000 books, computer centre, and music centre.
+Jeppe Girls' facilities include a media centre, with a library which holds about 2000 books and a computer centre..

 The sports facilities are located on the lower grounds across the road from the school.

 These include: 6 tennis courts, 5 netball courts, 2 hockey/soccer fields, a cricket pitch and 2 volleyball courts.

 A new building was completed in 1987 to accommodate the growing number of pupils at the school and includes an extra 3 science laboratories.
 The new building is located behind the main building of the school.